Bionic Max

-Bionic Max is an animated comedy television series created by Thomas Digard and Emmanuel Klotz.
+Bionic Max is a French animated comedy television series created by Thomas Digard and Emmanuel Klotz.
 Produced by Gaumont Animation for Gulli and Canal J, the series premiered on October 23, 2021.

 Synopsis

 The series follows Max, the world's first bionic guinea pig, and his best friend Jean-Claude (often called JC), a goldfish, after they escaped the laboratory they're held in and make their way to Woodchuck Woods and how they try to fit in with local wildlife.